LIS 415: Information Organization

 • Identify metadata concerns that are common across different information communities.

-• Explain the role of access points in making surrogate records available to users.
+• Explain the role of access points in making metadata records available to users.

 • Create a Dublin Core descriptive record according to best practices.